 Watermelon rind and raw honey face mask

 You can eat your watermelon rinds or save them to use in this cooling recipe, inspired by watermelon frost—a popular TCM herb that's made by crystallizing watermelon rind with salt that has been used for thousands of years for its heat-clearing and anti-inflammatory properties.
-It turns out that watermelon has a natural diuretic effect and has traditionally been used topically to treat sore throat, swollen gums, canker sores, and bad breath.
-This mask combines watermelon with the skin-clearing and nourishing benefits of honey, which also has antibacterial, antioxidant, and anti-inflammatory properties that heals the skin after oxidative stress from the UV rays.
+It turns out that watermelon has a natural diuretic effect1 and has traditionally been used topically to treat sore throat, swollen gums, canker sores, and bad breath.
+This mask combines watermelon with the skin-clearing and nourishing benefits of honey, which also has antibacterial, antioxidant, and anti-inflammatory properties that heals the skin after oxidative stress from the UV rays2.

 Bonus: There are plenty of ways to enjoy the "leftover" watermelon flesh while relaxing with your mask on for 30 minutes.

 - 1 watermelon rind (about 1 inch by 4 inches)

 - Dry sheet mask (optional)

 - Add watermelon rind to blender and blend until liquid.

 - Mix the rind juice with equal parts of raw honey.